openmls/openmls/book/src/virtual_clients.md

 When a commit that carries a `DerivationInfo` is merged, the client stores a binding from `(GroupId, GroupEpoch)` to the `EpochId` from that leaf.
-The binding is keyed by epoch, not just group id, because a delayed application message from an earlier higher-level epoch must be processed with the emulation epoch that was active then.
+The binding is keyed by epoch, not just group id, because a delayed application message from an earlier higher-level epoch must be processed with the derivation epoch that was active then.
 Bindings follow the same retention window as the message secrets store.